-Since iron comes into play with UCP1, making sure that you have sufficient iron is important.
-But you should seriously get your iron levels checked before you supplement.
+Iron: Since iron comes into play with UCP1, making sure that you have sufficient iron is important.
+But you should always get your iron levels checked before you supplement.
+Seriously.
 (Also check to see if you carry the genetic variants for hemochromatosis– iron overload – before supplementing.)

 Fucoxanthin, a carotenoid found in brown seaweed, has also been shown to increase UCP1 activation.
-A randomized controlled clinical trial in Japan found that carriers of the rs1800592 CC genotype had a significantly reduced HbA1c level (marker for insulin resistance) after taking 2mg of fucoxanthin per day for 8 weeks.[ref]
-You can buy fucoxanthin as a supplement or eat it in seaweed.
+A randomized controlled clinical trial in Japan found that carriers of the rs1800592 CC genotype had a significantly reduced HbA1c level (a marker for insulin resistance) after taking 2mg of fucoxanthin per day for 8 weeks.[ref]
+You can buy fucoxanthin as a supplement or eat a lot of seaweed.

 More to read:

 - Excellent overview of the issues associated with UCP1 polymorphisms: The role of the uncoupling protein 1 (UCP1) on the development of obesity and type 2 diabetes mellitus